-As many of you know the decision to move here for us came after one 2 week visit and it took us 2 years to “get our shit together” before I put my food down and one day I said “we are buying tickets for six months out and that is all the time we will have to make it happen” and we did.
+As many of you know the decision to move here for us came after one two week visit and it took us two years to “get our shit together” before I put my foot down and one day I said “we are buying tickets for six months out and that is all the time we will have to make it happen” and we did.

 I asked Thierry if he would share their story with you and he was more than willing on behalf of the two of them.

 Thierry (and Gayle) Duhamel’s account of moving to Belize

 Our adventure to the tropics started as a research project.
 We had a 10-year plan for retirement.
 After working in Houston for six months and realizing that the rat race was not for me our plan was revised to a 5-year plan.
 The choice of Belize was made after exploring a few other islands, English is spoken, stable economy, cost of living, the number of expats already here and everyone is so damn nice.
 As everyone knows the economy is the driving force for everything and it was also for us.
 I was found to be redundant in my employment and this changed our plans to a 6-week plan.
 The preparations for this change of life were hectic at best but with good preparations, it can and did go smoothly.
 We followed every blog concerning expatriates in Belize and more specifically San Pedro.
 The information we could get from them was invaluable to our preparations.

 Everything started by us setting up a “drop dead” date for our adventure to begin.
 Once that was done everything was planned accordingly.
 The selling of all vehicles and furnishings is a humbling experience at best.
 It was hard to see our hard earned material possessions being basically auctioned off to the highest bidder.
 If you can convince yourself that these are just material things and do not define you, it makes the process a little easier.
 All our furnishings and vehicles were sold successfully.
 We kept our personal items like art and photos in a storage locker until we can bring them here.